SamuelRahwa/Successful-Film-or-Not-/README.md

 ## Overview

 Microsoft stakeholders have noticed their competitors creating original video content.
 In response, Microsoft has decided to create a new movie studio, but they are unfamiliar with the film sector.
-I have been given two datasets and have to put together a report on the movie industry that will allow Microsoft producers to make informed decisions.
+I have been given the task to put together a report on the movie industry that will allow Microsoft stakeholders able to make informed decisions.

 ## Business Problem

-No one factor can make or break a film.
+No one factor can make a film successful.
 Factors like genres, critics reviews, audience ratings, directors and star power can aid in making a successful film.

 ***
 Business Questions:
 * What types of genres gross the highest?
-Profit?
+* What types of genres profit the highest?
 * What types of reviews matter by genre?
 * Who should we acquire as our directors, actors and actresses?
 ***